dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

  <xref:System.Windows.Controls.Panel> is the base class for all elements that provide layout support in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)].
 Derived <xref:System.Windows.Controls.Panel> elements are used to position and arrange elements in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] and code.

- The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] includes a comprehensive suite of derived panel implementations that enable many complex layouts.
+ The WPF includes a comprehensive suite of derived panel implementations that enable many complex layouts.
 These derived classes expose properties and methods that enable most standard [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] scenarios.
 Developers who are unable to find a child arrangement behavior that meets their needs can create new layouts by overriding the <xref:System.Windows.FrameworkElement.ArrangeOverride%2A> and <xref:System.Windows.FrameworkElement.MeasureOverride%2A> methods.
 For more information on custom layout behaviors, see [Custom Panel Elements](#Panels_custom_panel_elements).

 <a name="Panels_declared_members"></a>